asehmi/st-media-server/README.md

 # Set remote cloud hosted key to false for local machine deployments
 REMOTE_CLOUD_HOSTED = false

-# Assign the cloud media server host AFTER you know the deployment URL via management console
+# Assign the cloud host AFTER you know the deployment URL
-# ( Can be '<user-repo-app-key>.herokuapp.com' too, if you configure
+# ( To deploy on Heroku you must configure a 'Procfile' and 'setup.sh',
-#   'Procfile' and 'setup.sh', and separate the frontend and backend deployments )
+#   and separate the frontend and backend deployments.
+Launching FastAPI in
+#   Streamlit Cloud hasn't worked for me due to port binding issues. )
-MEDIA_SERVER_CLOUD_HOST = '<user-repo-app-key>.streamlitapp.com'
+MEDIA_SERVER_CLOUD_HOST = '<user-repo-app-key>.herokuapp.com'
 MEDIA_SERVER_LOCAL_HOST = 'localhost'
 MEDIA_SERVER_PORT = 8888